marwin1991/springboot-tasks/task2 - Error Handling/README.md

 ### Exceptions in Java
 - Add new type of exception `ProductNotFoundException` that extends RuntimeException
 - Implement `findById` in `ProductRepository` to always throw `ProductNotFoundException`
-- Pass your message across application by using the new field `private String errorMsg` in `ProductNotFoundException`
+- Add new field `private String errorMsg` in `ProductNotFoundException` and set up this in `ProductRepository` by calling constructor with argument `"There is no product with id: " + id`
 - Change `extends RuntimeException` in `ProductNotFoundException` to `extends Exception`.
 What changed?
 - Read about https://howtodoinjava.com/java/exception-handling/checked-vs-unchecked-exceptions-in-java/